Magister equitum: History

-Lepidus was the last magister equitum to hold military command, although he was neither the last nominated nor the last initiated; with the intention of beginning a new campaign in the autumn of 43, Caesar nominated his nephew, Gaius Octavius, magister equitum in advance, making the future emperor the last master of the horse to enter into office, although he never received his command.
-Meanwhile, Caesar had nominated Gnaeus Domitius Calvinus magister equitum for 43, but the dictator's murder on the Ides of March, 44 BC, occurred before Domitius could be initiated.

 With the consolidation of power first under the triumvirate of Octavian, Antonius, and Lepidus, and then in the person of Octavian alone, no further dictators were appointed.
 Following Caesar's death, Antonius promulgated a law abolishing the office.
 Octavian was careful to clothe his assumption of power in a constitutional form, and although his power as Augustus in many ways exceeded that of a Roman dictator, he never assumed that title or the symbols of the office.
 His successors followed his example; even when they assumed the powers of a dictator, they never assumed the title or appointed a master of the horse.
 Thus, the ancient title of magister equitum also fell once more into abeyance.

 In the fourth century AD, the emperor Constantine revived the title as one of his senior military ranks in an effort to reduce the power of the praetorian prefects, creating the military office of the magister peditum, "master of the foot" or "master of the infantry".
 These positions were eventually amalgamated under the title of magister militum, or "master of the soldiers."
 Both roles continued to be used as military administrators of Byzantine praetorian prefectures.